GoogleChrome/web.dev/src/site/content/en/blog/prefers-color-scheme/index.md

 Working with and supporting dark mode is fun and opens up new design avenues.
 For some of your visitors it can be the difference between not being able to handle your site and being a happy user.
-There are some pitfalls and careful testing is required, but dark mode is definitely a great opportunity for you to show that you care about all of your users.
+There are some pitfalls and careful testing is definitely required, but dark mode is definitely a great opportunity for you to show that you care about all of your users.
 The best practices mentioned in this post and helpers like the [`<dark-mode-toggle>`](https://github.com/GoogleChromeLabs/dark-mode-toggle) custom element should make you confident in your ability to create an amazing dark mode experience.
-[Let me know on Twitter](https://twitter.com/tomayac) what you create and if this post was useful or suggestions for improving it.
+[Let me know on Twitter](https://twitter.com/tomayac) what you create and if this post was useful or also suggestions for improving it.
 Thanks for reading! 🌒

 ## Related links